A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 Glamour Magazine's Top Ten College Women °

 Recognizes academic excellence, leadership experience, and involvement in campus and community affairs of female college JUNIORS.
 Applicants must be full-time Juniors with outstanding academic records; citizenship is open.
 Winners receive a $3000 prize, a trip to New York, a meeting with top female professionals, and recognition in the magazine.
-Campus contact: Sally Lieberman, email@example.com.
-Application forms will be available at Glamour.
+Campus contact: Timothy Jones at email@example.com.
+Application forms become available from Glamour in April.
 Click here for recent recipients.

 Goldwater Scholarships °

 For undergraduates who plan to pursue graduate degrees and research-based careers in mathematics, the natural sciences, or engineering.
-Applicants must be U.S. citizens, nationals, or resident aliens and must be SOPHOMORES or JUNIORS in the upper quarter of their class.
+Applicants must be U.S. citizens, nationals, or permanent residents and must be SOPHOMORES or JUNIORS in the upper quarter of their class.
 Selection criteria include outstanding academic performance and demonstrated potential for and commitment to a career in mathematics, the natural sciences, or engineering.
 Undergraduate research experience is highly valued.
 Pays up to $7,500 per year for up to two years.
 Approximately 300 scholarships are awarded nationwide.
 Campus nomination is required; the U may nominate up to four candidates.
-Campus contact: Sally Lieberman, firstname.lastname@example.org.
+Campus contact: Timothy Jones, firstname.lastname@example.org.
 Further information and applications are available at Goldwater website.

 Click here for recent recipients.